Skip to main content

 The individual projects will be reviewed by other Applicants according to judging criteria.
 The eligible Submissions receiving the highest scores will be reviewed by a panel of judges designated by Sponsor according to the Judging Criteria described below.
 Following completion of the application, up to 500 Finalists will be selected to move on to Finalist Days.

-These top 500 Finalists will be further reviewed by an additional review panel who select up to 100 Global Winners.
+These top Finalists will be further reviewed by an additional panel who select up to 100 Global Winners.

 Throughout the Rise Challenge, a moderator may review and exclude any Submissions that don’t comply with the Submission Guidelines or the Rise Code of Conduct.
 Please note that this initial review is not a final determination of eligibility or compliance with the Terms and Rules.